Kyriosity/read-write/README+/software/tests/asQA/README+/tests-damp_vs_dry.md

 ### Master cautions

-When a mass of tests exceeds the eye's capabilities, it's clever to select the ones that fail.
-The ones that fail must be investigated first (an order and classification can apply, too).
+When a mass of tests exceeds the eyes capabilities, it's clever to select the "key" test &mdas; that fails must be investigated first (an order and classification can be set here too).

+EXAMPLE: math engine

 ## Wrap up.
 D<samp>RY</samp> but not drain